Why the vaccine is so important, what to know about the COVID-19 variants, and what you can do to help protect yourself.

 While the vaccine does help protect you against serious illness from the virus, it’s still important to keep up the safety best practices we’re all familiar with now.
 To help stop the spread of COVID-19, including Delta, Omicron, and other variants, continue to wash your hands often and physically distance and wear a mask as needed, especially in public crowds or in poorly ventilated spaces.
 Even if you’re fully vaccinated, wearing a mask gives you the most protection from the variants and helps prevent the spread to others.
 Find the latest mask recommendations from the CDC here.

 4. You still need a flu shot this year.
 And you can now get your flu shot and COVID-19 vaccine at the same time.

 Yep, you still need that flu shot this fall—particularly because getting both the flu and COVID-19 infections at the same time can be even deadlier.
 The CDC recommends annual flu vaccination for everyone 6 months and older.
 Also, it’s important to note that you can get your flu vaccine and COVID-19 vaccine—if you haven’t gotten it already—at the same time.
 If you haven’t gotten your COVID-19 vaccine yet, now’s a great time to get both your flu and COVID-19 vaccines to best protect yourself this fall and winter.

 5. For those already fully vaccinated, COVID-19 boosters are here.

 Booster doses of COVID-19 vaccines are being recommended, because vaccination immune response naturally weakens over time and the highly infectious variants are circulating.
 Please reference the latest booster eligibility criteria from the Centers for Disease Control and Prevention.
 If you're eligible for a COVID-19 vaccine booster shot or if you have questions about it, talk to your doctor.

-For more information, please see What to Know About the COVID-19 Vaccine.
+For more information, please see our COVID-19 vaccine FAQs.
 If you’re a Clover Health member and have questions or need help scheduling or getting to a COVID-19 vaccine appointment, we can help!
 Search for a vaccine online or call Member Services at 1-888-778-1478 (TTY/TDD 711)* to get help from a live representative.
 Keep in touch if you have questions, and we’ll continue to provide updates as we have them.